tunjan/tunjan.github.io/src/reading.md

 ### Rules

+<q>To forget the acts as separate, you have to learn them first as separate acts.</q>

-#### First stage (answer first question)
+#### First stage

-1. Classify the book according to kind and subject matter.
+1. Classify the book according to kind and subject matter. <details><summary>More</summary>You must know what kind of book you are reading.
+Fiction (novel, play, epic, lyrics).
+Expository work(opinions, theories, hypothesis).</details>

 2. State what the whole book is about with the utmost brevity
 3. Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole.
 4. Define the problem or problems the author is trying to solve

-1. You must know what kind of book you are reading.
-Fiction (novel, play, epic, lyrics).
-Expository work(opinions, theories, hypothesis or speculations with the calim made explicitly).

 2. State the unity of the whole book in a single sentence (or short paragraph), "The whole book is about so and so and such and such"